tieubao/notes/source/_posts/2015-05-29-dwarves-foundation.markdown

 cover: /images/blog/2014-12-11-marketing.png
 ---

-After the interesting journey at CloudJay, I take a short break for one month and I feel that startup life is too hard for young people like me but it's really worth time.
+After an interesting journey at [CloudJay](http://tieubao.me/writing/2013/12/26/cau-chuyen-khoi-nghiep-tu-lifebox-den-cloudjay-p1/), I took a short break for a month and feel that startup life is too hard for young people but it's really worth to be a part startup scene.
 Someone said, one year to live in a startup is better than five years working in the enterprise.
 And I think this is correct.
-This time, I start my own business.
 I need to face more problems and be able to solve them myself to be more mature.

 {% img /images/blog/2015-06-17-entrepreneur.jpg %}

 I also find that Google Golang is interesting and it might be useful for us later.
 I bet my investment on it and found [Golang Vietnam](http://golangvietnam.org.vn), a network of Golang Developers in Vietnam.

 Based on some connections with friends in Singapore, I start asking people about other software businesses.
 And begin to find my first early member.
 I named a team [Dwarves Foundation](http://dwarvesf.com).
 Dwarf is the small and misshapen creatures in Norse Mythology that are wisdom, natural good at smithing, mining, and crafting.
-My aim is provide Tech Partner service to venture and startup.
+My plan is to provide Tech Partner service to ventures and startups.

 {% img /images/blog/2015-06-17-dwarves.jpg %}

 ## Our values

-We are young and eager to learn.
+We are a team of geeks, hustles and startup veterans.
+We live around the world but most of us based in Saigon, Vietnam.
+We are (forever) young and always eager to learn.
 We have passion and experience in making cool products, esp. cloud and mobile apps.
-We want to help people solve their problems by using our solutions.
-We build
+We want to help entrepreneurs solve real problems using our approachs and solutions.

-- Backend and systems usually with Go by Google.
-It's new language that is designed for large and robust system with power of native concurrency support.
-- World class native mobile apps in Android and iOS.
-We apply
-- Frontend with Angular or React

-At Dwarves Foundation, I offer 3 kinds of services:

-- **Tech Partner Service**: If you want to start a startup, new venture (and may know nothing about engineering).
-Great!
-This is what we can help me.
-We take care of a whole platform, system and applications, from dev to ops.
-We deliver it to your customer as your inhouse development team.
-Currently, we are Tech Partner with [Pear Comms](https://pearcomms.com) and [SalesInOne](http://salesinone.com).
-We will back to it later.

-- **Development Labs**: Our dwarves will help you visualize your dream into real product with best quality it can be.

-- **Talent pool**: If you just need a hand to help you accomplish some tasks or some pieces of your project.
-We can bring you the best talent in Vietnam with lowest charge rate ever.
+- **Customer first**: We provide the service with high quality and no latency response time.
+Customers have to be happy.
+- **Geeky style**: We can do anything, wear multiple hats, take multiple approachs from official to tricky way to achieve the goal.
+- **Teamwork**: **_Synchronisation_** and **_Collaboration_** are the most important key things.
+You can read this topic: [It's hard to become a team member](http://tieubao.me/writing/2014/12/05/it-is-hard-to-become-a-team-member/).
+We apply agile process to keep our spirits stick together.
+- **Proactive**: Pick your most productivity time to work.
+You need to figure out yourself what you want to do and what you want to contribute aligned to the team goal as a dwarf in the tribe.
+We are too busy to tell you.
+- **Growth and sharing**: You can learn another skill from other teammates.
+We are happy to share it to you.
+And we believe that working hard and improving yourself everyday will make you paid back later.
+Read [this topic](https://www.quora.com/How-can-I-motivate-myself-to-work-hard) to keep yourself motivated.

+## Our services

+- **Startup Factory**: Our woodland is the trustworthy place where lots of ideas are validated, incubated, developed, iterated until product-market fit simultaneously and for successful ones, we turn them into new businesses.
+The formula repeats on its own.
+Moreover, we also provide startups with hands-on mentorship and seed investment programs, usually in exchange for equity.

+- **Development Lab**: Our woodland is the trustworthy place where founders could come and acquire expertise for their business models.
+We offer a technical partnership that takes over their whole systems and applications from development, operation to maintenance stages.
+We are backed by a talented, ambitious and technology-heavy workforce with years of experience.
+Consequently, we guarantee world-class quality for delivered products across all platforms (Web, iOS, Android).

+- **Talent pool**: Our woodland is the trustworthy bridge for the founders who are outsourcing products to connect with talented developers in Vietnam.
+We guarantee the most competitive prices among competitors in local market.
+It is the outcome of continuously building a wide network of trust between founders and talents.
+The price is worth it!

 {% speakerdeck 1f4ffd51e8b049e6bce5dbdefad3786e %}